-The Meaning Of ‘Orwellian’ Is More Complicated Than You Think — And It's Extremely Relevant To Modern Politics
+The Meaning Of The Word 'Orwellian' Is A Lot More Complicated Than You Think

 If you've ever taken a high school English class or watched the news, there's a good chance that you've heard the word "Orwellian" before.
 It's the most frequently used adjective derived from an author's name.
 Forget Dickensian orphans or Machiavellian plots, because "Orwellian" outstrips them all.
 And if you've read George Orwell's 1984, you might have an idea of the word's meaning.